drmikeuk/tips/pages/jekyllbasics.md

 ### Content

-This can be full HTML but I prefer [Markdown](/pages/mardown/) for its simplicty and readability.
+This can be full HTML but I prefer [Markdown](/pages/markdown/) for its simplicty and readability.

 Publish / Deploy
 ----------------

+Once your site is ready you can simply copy the files from `_site` to a webserver to make it visible to the world.

+One very simple way to publish a site is to use [Github pages](/pages/githubpages/).